sproof/docs/docs/docker/docker-api.rst

 -------
 Returns
 -------
-returns ``Object`` - A object of all information which is stored of the premium users.
+The call returns ``Object`` - an object about all information which is stored on the premium users.

 ------------------------------------------------------------------------------